 HCBS day habilitation provides assistance with acquisition, retention or improvement of self-help, socialization and adaptive skills.
-Group Day Habilitation services are typically provided to two or more enrolled people with disabilities on weekdays and have a service start time prior to 3:00 p. m.
+Group Day Habilitation services are typically provided to two or more enrolled people with disabilities.
+Group Day Habilitation Services are provided on weekdays and have a service start time prior to 3:00 p.m. and Supplemental Group Day Habilitation Services are provided with a start time after 3:00 p.m. and any time on weekends.